sentry-official/mcp-cap-internal/docs/source/api/core.rst

 Core Components
 ===============

-This section documents the core components of mcpacket that handle configuration and server management.
+This section documents the core components of mcpcap that handle configuration and server management.

 Configuration Management
 ------------------------

-.. automodule:: mcpacket.core.config
+.. automodule:: mcpcap.core.config
    :members:
    :undoc-members:
    :show-inheritance: